DominionCyber/talon_hunt_framework_documentation/docs/introduction.md

 > "Talon ensures that your hunt and detection workflows remain consistent, version-controlled, and production-ready."

 ## Getting Started
-To begin using Talon, ensure you have access to your CrowdStrike Falcon instance and review the [Architecture](/guide/architecture) page.
+To begin using Talon, ensure you have access to your CrowdStrike Falcon instance and review the [Getting Started](/getting-started) page.